Ailtirí na hAiséirghe: Electoral history

 Due to financial issues, commercial poster sites being reserved by mainstream parties, a lack of preparation, many of their members being too young to vote, and indecision over constituencies and candidates the party obtained no seats in the 1943 and 1944 general elections.

 In the 1945 local government elections, however, Aiséirghe candidates won nine seats (out of 31 contested), gaining a total of more than 11,000 first-preference votes.
 Despite the end of World War 2 and newsreel footage of the Holocaust being shown in Ireland, 1945 saw little change in pro-Axis sentiment among the Irish public along with some anger towards the Allies due to a wave of unbanned Allied war films being shown which came across as triumphalist, the VE Day riots in Dublin, and the bombing of Hiroshima and Nagasaki.
 In addition the lifting of the Emergency Powers Act allowed Aiséirghe to place their program before the public without censorship and effort was put into preparing for the polls and addressing local concerns by constituents.
-However all of the seats gained by the party, with the exception of Louth, were in Munster, showcasing the gaps in the party's organisation.
+However all of the seats gained by the party, with the exception of County Louth, were in Munster, showcasing the gaps in the party's organisation.
 The Drogheda Independent described the result as a "remarkable advance" that had "come as a big surprise to the majority of citizens".